viamrobotics/docs/docs/get-started/control-motor.md

 {{< /expand >}}
 {{< expand "Step 4: Configure a motor" >}}

-[Add a motor component](/components/motor/) that supports the type of motor and motor driver you're using.
+Add a `motor` component that supports the type of motor and motor driver you're using.
 Look through the [**Supported Models**](/components/motor/#available-models) to determine the model of component to configure.
 For example, if you are using a standard DC motor (brushed or brushless) wired to a typical GPIO pin-controlled motor driver, configure a [`gpio` motor](/components/motor/gpio/):

 ![The CONFIGURE tab of the Viam app populated with a configured gpio motor.](/get-started/quickstarts/configure-motor.png)

-Follow the motor driver manufacturer's data sheet to properly wire your motor driver to your board and to your motor.
+Follow the motor driver manufacturer's data sheet to wire your motor driver to your board and to your motor.
 Follow the [model's documentation](/components/motor/) to configure the attributes so that the computer can send signals to the motor.

 If you do not have a physical motor, use the [`fake` motor model](/components/motor/fake/).